 In a mediation process both parties try to resolve their dispute by negotiating over alternative solutions presented by a mediator.
 Such solutions are constructed, using available knowledge and resources.
 Agent knowledge is considered private and is not shared with the other negotiating party.
 Resources to obtain alternative solutions may have a high value for their owners or be entirely missing.
 Thus, we propose that the role of the mediator is to obtain enough knowledge and resources to be able to construct a new solution.
 The mediator presents a possible solution to agents (in the form of an argument), which they either approve, or reject (attack).
+For the purposes of this paper we follow Dong'e notion of attack [20].
 Parties can negotiate over a possible solution to come to a mutual agreement.
 Below we formally define the foundations of our algorithm.

-Definition 4.1. Δ is a set of formulae in language L. An argument is a pair (Φ, ω) , $\Phi \subseteq \Delta$ and $\omega \in \Delta$ such that: (1) $\Phi \nvdash \bot$; (2) $\Phi \vdash \omega$; and (3) Φ is a minimal subset of Δ satisfying 2.
+Definition 1. Δ is a set of formulae in language L. An argument is a pair $(\Phi, \omega), \Phi \subseteq \Delta$ and $\omega \in \Delta$ such that: (1) $\Phi \nvDash{\perp}$; (2) $\Phi \vdash \omega$; and (3) Φ is a minimal subset of Δ satisfying 2.

 A mediation game is executed in one or more rounds, during which both mediator and agents perform various actions in order to resolve the dispute.
-Algorithm 1 contemplates our proposal of the mediation game.
+Algorithm 1 describes our proposal of the mediation game.
 In the beginning of each round, agents α and β have an opportunity to present new knowledge to the mediator μ .
 This new knowledge is helping their case, or helping to resolve the dispute.
 Agents can either present knowledge in the form of formulas from their theory or new resources.
 Resources can be presented in ascending order of importance, one resource in each round or altogether, depending on the strategy of agents.
 The mediator obtains knowledge by executing function $\Gamma_i^{\mu} \leftarrow GetKnowledge(i)$, where $i \in \{\alpha, \beta\}$.
 The mediator incorporates knowledge Γ_i^{μ} into theory Γ{μ} , obtaining Γ'{μ} .
-Please note, that the belief revision operator \oplus is responsible for eliminating conflicting beliefs from the theory.
-Using the knowledge in Γ'{μ} , the mediator tries to construct a new solution by executing the $CreateSolution(\Gamma'{\mu})$ function.
+Please note, that the belief revision operator \oplus is responsible for automatic elimination of conflicting beliefs from the theory.
+Belief revision operator uses argumentation techniques to find the minimal set of non-conflicting arguments.
+Belief revision allows for automatic Using the knowledge in Γ'{μ} , the mediator tries to construct a new solution by executing the CreateSolution(Γ'{μ}) function.
 If the solution does not exist and agents did not present new knowledge in this round, mediation fails.
 Therefore, it is of utmost importance that agents try to introduce knowledge in each round.
 In the next step, the possible outcomes are:

-- When both agents accept the solution, mediation finishes with success. - When both agents reject the solution, mediator adds the incorrect solution ¬solution and the explanation of the rejection Γ_i^{μ'} from both agents to its knowledge Γ'μ and starts a new mediation round. - When only one agent rejects the solution, a new negotiation process is initiated, where agents try to come to a mutual agreement (e.g. partial division of a specific item) resulting to solution'.
+- When both agents accept the solution, mediation finishes with success. - When both agents reject the solution, mediator adds the incorrect solution \neg solution and the explanation of the rejection $\Gamma_i^{\mu'}$ from both agents to its knowledge Γ'{μ} and starts a new mediation round. - When only one agent rejects the solution, a new negotiation process is initiated, where agents try to come to a mutual agreement (e.g. partial division of a specific item) resulting to solution'.
 If this negotiation is successful, the mediator records solution' as a new solution and finishes mediation with a success.
-If the negotiation fails, the mediator adds the explanation of the failure Γ_i^{μ''} and the failed solution to Γ'μ and starts a new mediation round.
+If the negotiation fails, the mediator adds the explanation of the failure $\Gamma_i^{\mu''}$ and the failed solution to Γ'{μ} and starts a new mediation round.